-ONE OF ONLY TWENTY ODD WORLD HERITAGE SITES DECLARED ON TWO COUNTS
+ONE OF ONLY TWENTY-ODD WORLD HERITAGE SITES DECLARED ON TWO COUNTS

-THE DRAKENSBERG HAS THE SECOND HIGHEST WATERFALL
+THE DRAKENSBERG HAS THE HIGHEST WATERFALL

-A mantle plume under the Southern Gondwana caused bulging of the continental crust, some one hundred and eighty million years ago.
+A mantle plume under the Southern Gondwana caused bulging of the continental crust some one hundred and eighty million years ago.
 This later became South Africa.
-Rift valleys formed on the sides of this bulge, some twenty million years ago.
+Rift valleys formed on the sides of this bulge some twenty million years ago.

 During the past 20 million years, further massive upliftment has taken place in Southern Africa.

-The upliftment of the central plateau over the past 20 million years and erosion of softer sandstone under the volcanic rock resulted in the original escarpment being moved inland.
-This created the present-day coastal plain.
+The upliftment of the central plateau over the past 20 million years and erosion of softer sandstone under the volcanic rock resulted in the original escarpment moving inland.
+This movement created the present-day coastal plain.
 The position of the present escarpment is approximately 150 kilometres inland from the first fault lines which formed the walls of the rift valley that developed along the coast during the break-up of Gondwana.
 The rate of the erosion of the escarpment in the Drakensberg region averages 1.5 millimetres per year.

 Many of the peaks in this mountain are over two thousand metres in height.
 The highest being Thabana Ntlenyana, at 3,482 metres, in Lesotho.
-Other notable peaks include Mafadi 3,450 metres(highest in South Africa), Makoaneng at 3,416 metres and Injasuthi at 3,408 metres, Furthermore, Champagne Castle at 3,377 metres, Giant’s Castle at 3,315 metres and Popple Peak at 3,331 metres.
+Other notable peaks include Mafadi 3,450 metres(highest in South Africa), Makoaneng at 3,416 metres and Injisuthi at 3,408 metres, Furthermore, Champagne Castle at 3,377 metres, Giant’s Castle at 3,315 metres and Popple Peak at 3,331 metres.
 All of these are in the area bordering on Lesotho.

 A SIGNIFICANT SOURCE OF WATER